 - 1. To have the whole management of the financial affairs of the University, - 2.
-To receive and disburse all moneys, - 3.
-To control, keep and manage all its property, - 4.
-To transact all business relating to property and moneys committed to its care by the Convention or otherwise, and - 5.
-At all times and in all things observe and obey the Objects (cf., GOBylaw 1.02), Core Values (cf., GOBylaw 1.03), and educational policies (cf., GOBylaw 8.02(b)) of the Convention of Atlantic Baptist Churches.
+To receive and disburse all moneys,

+- 3. To control, keep and manage all its property, - 4.
+To transact all business relating to property and moneys committed to its care by the Canadian Baptists of Atlantic Canada (2021) or otherwise, and - 5.
+At all times and in all things observe and obey the Objects (cf., GOBylaw 1.02), Core Values (cf., GOBylaw 1.03), and educational policies (cf., GOBylaw 8.02(b)) of the Canadian Baptists of Atlantic Canada (2021).

-2.2.13 Mandate - Board of Trustees of Acadia Divinity College government, conduct, management and control of the College, and all property, revenues, business and affairs of the College shall be vested in the Board and the Board shall have all powers necessary to perform its duties and achieve the objectives and purposes of the College, as noted in Bill No. 76, an Act to
+2.2.13 Mandate - Board of Trustees of Acadia Divinity College

+The Board of Trustees of Acadia Divinity College shall not fail to carry out the mandate given to it by the Canadian Baptists of Atlantic Canada (2021), which is to "be responsible for the financing of the College and the government, conduct, management and control of the College, and all property, revenues, business and affairs of the College shall be vested in the Board and the Board shall have all powers necessary to perform its duties and achieve the objectives and purposes of the College, as noted in Bill No. 76, an Act to Incorporate Acadia Divinity College, House of Assembly, Nova Scotia, 1968."